likefallwind/webpreview/README.md

 All content is managed directly in the HTML files.
 To update:

 ### Update Lab Information
-- Edit `index.html` (About section) and `about.html`
+- Edit `index.html` (About section with lab overview)
+- Lab introduction uses smooth scrolling navigation via `#about` anchor

+### Add/Edit News Items
+- Edit `news.html` for the full news page
+- Edit `index.html` news summary section (displays first 3 items with date + title only)
+- Each news item includes: date, title, and content (2-3 lines)
+- News items are displayed as full-width rows

 ### Add/Edit Publications
 - Edit `research.html`
 - Each paper is in a `.paper-item` div
 - Update filters as needed (year, topic, venue)
+- Include "View Paper" button in the bottom right corner

 ### Add/Edit Projects
 - Edit `projects.html`
-- Each project is in a `.project-row` div
+- Each project is in a `.project-row` div (horizontal row format)
 - Update project title, description, and link

 ### Add/Edit Team Members
 - Edit `team.html`
 - Each member is in a `.team-card` div
+- Include email address for each member
+- Add awards section (maximum 3 awards per person)
+- Each member has only one "个人主页" (Personal Homepage) button

-### Update Contact Info
+### Update Contact/Recruitment Info
-- Edit `contact.html`
+- Edit `contact.html` (now titled "加入我们" - Join Us)
-- Update address, email, phone in the info cards
+- Recruitment information is displayed first
+- Contact details (address, email, phone) are shown second
-- Edit recruitment information
+- No input forms - static information only

 ## 🎨 Customization